-"In all real-life situations, the solution for these situations which climbs the most steeply upwards in the moral field, and thus which is the most "moral", is this one amongst all solutions feasible in a given set of circumstances, which requires the highest intellectual effort to be worked out, and which simultaneously is well balanced physically and emotionally".
+"In all real-life situations, the solution which in these situations climbs the most steeply upwards in the moral field, and thus which is the most "moral" amongst all solutions feasible in a given set of circumstances, is this one which requires the highest intellectual effort to be worked out, and which simultaneously is well balanced physically and emotionally".

 Let us explain the above on an example.
-We assume that we are a manager in a park, and that our current activity - which we would like to complete in the most moral manner, is to install a newly purchased bench in the park.
-The placement of such a bench is a typical situation, when the outcome is not directly affecting other people (it affects them only indirectly - i.e. only afterwards, some time after we install this bench, other people are going to sit on it).
+We assume that we are a manager in a park. and that our current activity - which we would like to complete in the most moral manner, is to install a newly purchased bench in the park.
+The placement of such a bench is a typical situation, when the outcome is not directly affecting people.
+(It affects people only indirectly.
+This means that only afterwards, i.e. some time after we install this bench, people are going to sit on it.)
 Therefore, in this case, the line of the least resistance that is going to reveal itself first, is the physical one, not the intellectual.
-So if we think, what is coming to our mind first, as such a line of the least resistance for this instalment of the bench, then it probably will be to install it in the point nearest to the area, where our track can arrive (e.g. nearest to the entrance gate), so that we do not need to drag this bench on our backs too far.
+So if we think, what is coming to our mind first, as such a line of the least resistance for this instalment of the bench, then it probably will be to install it in the point nearest to the area, where our track can arrive (e.g. nearest to the entrance gate of the park), so that we do not need to drag this bench on our backs too far.
 The action, which is opposite to this line of the least resistance, would be to install the bench in the middle of dense bush at the top of the most distant hill of the park.
 Of course, in practice this place (i.e. in the bush, at the top of the hill), does not turn to be the most moral, because it is a place indicated by a thoughtless physical effort, not by intellectual one.
 Thus, in order to establish which point of the park totalizm in fact indicates for us as the most moral one, we must use the above recommendation.
 For this, we firstly need to prepare for ourselves a list of all feasible points, in which our bench could be installed.
 Then, from this list, we need to choose that one, the exact determining of which is going to cost us the highest intellectual effort (not just a thoughtless physical effort).
 For example, it can be a place, which requires from us intellectual verification that it has a sun in mornings and shade in middays, that it has the most beautiful view, that is close to nice smelling flowers, that is close to a frequently walked path - just after passers by finish climbing a local hill, etc.